-Francis Pegahmagabow was an Indigenous Chief of the Anishinaabe First Nation.
+Francis Pegahmagabow was an Anishinaabe (Ojibwe) Chief of the Wasauksing First Nation, formerly known as the Parry Island First Nation.
 Born on March 9, 1891, on the Parry Island Reserve in Ontario, he is known as an Indigenous rights activist and war hero.
 In fact, he became one of Canada’s most highly decorated Indigenous people during World War I. He died on August 5, 1952, and his legacy will remain etched in Canadian history.

 Francis lost his parents at a young age and was raised in Shawanaga by a man named Noah Nebimanyquod.
 He grew up in a traditional environment where he learned to hunt, fish and use healing methods.
 When he was 12, he began working in lumber camps and fishing stations.

 When the war broke out in 1914, Indigenous people were barred from enlisting in military service.
 However, by 1916, mounting casualties meant that the Canadian Expeditionary Force was desperate for volunteers to fight overseas.
 This is when Indigenous people were allowed to join the ranks of Canadian troops.

 However, Pegahmagabow’s experience joining the army was a bit different.
 Determined to enlist as soon as the conflict erupted, he went to the recruitment office.
 After being found to be in good physical condition, he was able to enlist in the overseas contingent of the 23rd Regiment (Northern Pioneers) in August 1914.
 He was one of the first Indigenous people to volunteer for overseas service.

 In February 1915, he landed in France with the 1st Canadian Infantry Battalion.
 He quickly gained a reputation for his precision sniper skills and nerves of steel.
 He also became a first-class scout.

 A scout’s job is to observe the terrain and collect as much information as possible that will be useful to the rest of the group.